Nuke: Deploy Helm package locally (special guest, GitVersion)

 ENTRYPOINT ["dotnet", "nuke-sandbox-app.dll"]

-Add the following namespaces to get access to all docker commands:
+Add the following namespaces to access all docker commands:

 using static Nuke.Common.Tools.Docker.DockerTasks;